lasseignelab/230926_EJ_Setbp1_AlternativeSplicing/README.md

 ## Funding

-List project funding sources.
+This work was funded in part by the UAB Lasseigne Lab funds and the UAB Pilot Center for Precision Animal Modeling (C-PAM) (1U54OD030167).

 ## Acknowledgements

-We would like to thank all members of the Lasseigne Lab for their thoughtful feedback.
+We would like to acknowledge all current and prior members of the Lasseigne Lab for their thoughtful feedback, especially Elizabeth J. Wilk, Amanda D. Clark, and Vishal H. Oza.
+All figures and cartoons were assembled using BioRender.

 ## License